enjalot/latent-scope/README.md

 * [dadabase](notebooks/dadabase.ipynb) - a more interesting (and funny) dataset of 50k rows

 ### Command line scripts
-When latent-scope is installed, it creates a suite of command line scripts
+When latent-scope is installed, it creates a suite of command line scripts that can be used to setup scopes for exploring and running the web application.

 ```bash
 # like above, we make sure to install latent-scope